ElMarchk0/128Final/README.md

 # 128FInal
-Final project for ICS128 at Camosun
+Final project for Web Scripting at Camosun College.
+This a mock sales funnel using the f

-To set install dependacies
+To set install dependencies:
 > npm i

-To run locally
+How to run locally:
 > npm run start

-To run with hot reload
+How to run with hot reload:
 > npm run start-dev

 Goto